 Monthly UK Housing Market Report

-- Supply of available housing rose to the highest level seen since March this year
+- Supply of available housing increased to the highest level since March this year

 Supply of properties

 - The number of properties available on average per branch in October was 43.
 This is an increase of 7.5 per cent from September and the highest number recorded since March this year.

 Demand for properties

 - In October, the average number of house hunters increased by a third (32 per cent) from 333 to 440 registered per member branch.
 This is the highest level recorded since February this year, when there were 463 prospective buyers on estate agents’ books.